google/deepvariant/docs/deepvariant-quick-start.md

-To convert the tfrecord output of `call_variants` into the [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) format that is familiar to bioinformaticists, we need to invoke the `postprocess_variants` tool.
+To convert the tfrecord output of `call_variants` into the [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) format that is familiar to bioinformaticians, we need to invoke the `postprocess_variants` tool.

 An example command is below.
 Note that the output file should end with either `.vcf` or `.vcf.gz`.